telstra/open-kilda/services/src/functional-tests/README.md

 - Check your `kilda.properties`.
 It should point to your localhost environments.
 `spring.profiles.active` should be set to `virtual`.
 - Check your `topology.yaml`.
 This is a file which will be used to spawn a virtual topology used by all the tests.
+The default `topology.yaml` file for a virtual topology is located in the `src/test/resources/` dir.
+In order to use it for test runs copy this file to the root of the `functional-tests` dir or specify the file path via `-Dtopology.definition.file=src/test/resources/topology.yaml` in the run command.
-- You can now run tests from IDE or run
+- You can now run tests from IDE or run.
 `mvn clean test -Pfunctional`

 ### Hardware (Staging)
 - Check your `kilda.properties`.
 It should point to your staging environments.
 `spring.profiles.active` should be set to `hardware`.
 - Check your `topology.yaml`.
 It should represent your actual hardware topology.
-- You can now run tests from IDE or run
+- You can now run tests from IDE or run.
 `mvn clean test -Pfunctional`

 ## Artifacts